-- Customs Convention on the Temporary Importation of Private (1954) and Commercial (1956) Road Vehicles - opportunity: Digitalization of the Carnet de Passage en Douane (CPD) - European Agreement on Main Inland Waterways of International Importance (AGN), of 19 January 1996 risk: PIANC is developing new principles for classification of inland waterways; this may potentially have an impact in the future - Convention on the Measurement of Inland Navigation Vessels, of 15 February 1966 - opportunity: digitalization of the measurement certificate - Convention on the Registration of Inland Navigation Vessels, of 25 January 1965 - opportunity: digitalization of the registration certificates and vessels' registers - Agreement on the International Carriage of Perishable Foodstuffs and on the Special Equipment to be used for such Carriage (ATP) - opportunity: fresh fruits and vegetables are not cover by the convention; other important perishable goods like vaccines and pharmaceuticals in general are not covered - Infrastructure Agreements opportunity: set up implementation monitoring mechanism if not yet existing - Road Traffic, 1968 gap: rules for automated driving (discussion ongoing in WP.1) - Road Signs & Signals, 1968 opportunity: computerization of the Convention regarding signs, signals and markings (computerization for signs developed but not concluded yet subject to finalising of an amendment proposal), no computerization of signals and markings yet developed - Protocol Road Markings, 1973 opportunity: computerization of the Protocol regarding markings - E Rail Network (AGC), 1985 gap: No coverage of passenger hubs (the equivalent of the AGTC for passengers) Does not cover signalling/safety technical parameters (Group of Experts on international railway passenger hubs was established in 2021).
+- International Convention on the Harmonization of Frontier Controls of Goods, 21 October 1982 - opportunity: digitalization - Customs Convention on the Temporary Importation of Private (1954) and Commercial (1956) Road Vehicles - opportunity: Digitalization of the Carnet de Passage en Douane (CPD) - European Agreement on Main Inland Waterways of International Importance (AGN), of 19 January 1996 risk: PIANC is developing new principles for classification of inland waterways; this may potentially have an impact in the future - Convention on the Measurement of Inland Navigation Vessels, of 15 February 1966 - opportunity: digitalization of the measurement certificate rail, inland waterways, intermodal) the relationship between the existing legal instruments and make recommendations.
+If needed and deemed appropriate either for strategic purposes or because the demand of business environment, such recommendations, their adoption and their possible implementation could take place at earlier stages.

+- Convention on the Registration of Inland Navigation Vessels, of 25 January 1965 - opportunity: digitalization of the registration certificates and vessels' registers - Agreement on the International Carriage of Perishable Foodstuffs and on the Special Equipment to be used for such Carriage (ATP) opportunity: fresh fruits and vegetables are not cover by the convention; other important perishable goods like vaccines and pharmaceuticals in general are not covered - Infrastructure Agreements opportunity: set up implementation monitoring mechanism if not yet existing - Road Traffic, 1968 gap: rules for automated driving (discussion ongoing in WP.1) - Road Signs & Signals, 1968 opportunity: computerization of the Convention regarding signs, signals and markings (computerization for signs developed but not concluded yet subject to finalising of an amendment proposal), no computerization of signals and markings yet developed.
+The electronic version of the 1968 Convention on Road Signs and Signals should be completed in 2024 (subject to relevant amendment proposals being accepted and the continued availability of external funding). - Protocol Road Markings, 1973 opportunity: computerization of the Protocol regarding markings - E Rail Network (AGC), 1985 gap: No coverage of passenger hubs (the equivalent of the AGTC for passengers) Does not cover signalling signage/service/safety technical parameters (Group of Experts on international railway passenger hubs was established in 2021).
+See 5.1 above.
+The work of the Group of Experts in this area has completed and amendment proposals to correct this deficiency have been presented by Belgium and Poland on this point to Contracting Parties for discussion at the seventy-seventh session of SC.2.